wukunze/chat_ml_assignment/README.md

     * Work on the breakdown task.
         * Note: you can always merge your local **develop** branch into your local task branch just so that you work on the latest state of the application.
 This is a good practice.
         * Commit and push your local task branch to the remote repository often.
 This is a good practice.
+        * Once you finish your task, create a Pull Request to merge your remote task branch to the remote develop branch.
+A simple Code Review process here is that you add other developers to the Pull Request as your reviewers.
+If 3 people approve your code, Hoang or Kunze will merge you code in.

+# About Migration (Changing the database)
+* While working on your story/task, you may find that you need to modify the database.
+Just reach out to Hoang or Kunze and we can have a quick call to review your changes.
+* A migration should be done on develop.
+This prevents the app/database from being broken while other developers are working on their tasks.
+Since we are using our local database, this won't happen as often but ensuring that everybody is working on a latest models/tables is a good thing to have.
+This is also the reason why Hoang and Kunze need to review you migration before you commit and push it.
+* Once you've done pushing your migration to the remote develop branch.
+Announce it on the General chat so other developers and pull your changes and migrate them to their local databases.